Want to know why the Stamina InMotion Rower is one of the best rowing machines under $100?

 - Low to ground for people with really bad knees

 Overall, consumers were very happy with the Stamina InMotion Rower and felt is was a good quality rower for the price.
-Users who understood that this machine was a beginner rowing machine and would not perform like the $1,000 rowers, loved the machine and gave it full ratings.
+Users who understood that this model was a beginner rowing machine and would not perform like the $1,000 rowers, loved the machine and gave it very favorable reviews.

 It also seemed to work best for people who were just trying to get a little more exercise during the day and worked especially well for women and elderly people.

-Click to see full Stamina InMotion Rower reviews here.
+Click to see more Stamina InMotion Rower reviews here.

 Average Rating: 4.0

-The warranty may seem shorter compared to other rowing machines but having reviewed a lot of Stamina rowers I can assure you all their warranties are the same and no users have complain.
+The warranty may seem short compared to other rowing machines but having reviewed a lot of Stamina rowers I can assure you all their warranties are the same.